jedwards222/mysqlDB/README.md

 ### Testing

 We went through every possible command in a variety of normal use cases and edge cases.
 Our database was robust against these edge cases and preventing corruption of data.

+### TODO

+1. editor logged in: reject/accept should check manuscript status

+2. editor logged in: issue period must be between 1 and 4

+3. author logged in: submit manuscript without enough ri code reviewers logs you out

+4. Haven't checked all of reviewer's functions that closely -- also would be easier to check further editor abilities if we had some more actions for editor to take (ie. see all reviewers)

+5. Add a function to list aoi code descriptions and their numbers